LeNPaul/jekyll-tutorials/_pages/jekyll/create-simple-jekyll-site.md

 ## Adding Blog Posts

 Blog posts go inside the `_posts/` directory.
-There should already be a sample blog post in the `_posts/` directory with a filename format of:
+There should already be a sample blog post in the `_posts/` directory, but we are going to create a new blog post with a filename format of:

 ```bash
 YEAR-MONTH-DAY-title.md